 There are 4 of these assemblies in total.
 Part of the original casting for the parts includes what looks like a hand etched number on each part so you get them back together correctly.
 They even tell you if they are upper or lower.
 Because of the angle, passenger and driver sides are not interchangeable, so no worries on that detail.

 The trays go into a recess in the side of the quarter panel that exposes the outside to the inside of the vehicle if left out.
 They serve no functional purpose like air intake for brake cooling or anything like that.
 They just add a distinctive flare to the 67.

 When I first looked at putting the ornaments back on the car, I didn’t realize there was a gasket.
 The big book of projects enlightened me, and off I went to order more parts and wait a week.

 Since the ornament fills a hole in the exterior of the body, the gasket makes sense to keep water out of the quarter panel under the rear side windows. $4 to save a lot of rust later.

 While waiting for the gaskets, I thought I would look into the big pile of parts for the mounting hardware.
 Essentially its just 8 nuts.
 Unfortunately, they are not like normal metal bolt style nuts.
 They are just pressed metal with the bolt threads being more similar to wood screws than bolts.
 They are nowhere to be found.
 Order more parts.
 Reset the week waiting for parts.

-Good thing I ordered the set though because they also came with a bushing to help buffer the stamped nut against the inside of the body and hold it tight.
+Good thing I ordered the set though because they also came with a gasket to help buffer the stamped nut against the inside of the body and hold it tight.

 It’s the little details that I love about this car.
 This is one of those things that shows some craftsmanship around a part that’s only purpose is to make the car look tough.
 It’s not just a cheap plastic part, or even flimsy metal, but something someone put some care into designing.
 I have to appreciate that and think it’s worth sharing.